 Your Sailing Resume

-boating experience and qualifications.
+Before your deposit payment can be processed and your charter confirmed, you will be asked to supply a sailing resume outlining all your boating experience and qualifications.
 The operations manager will review your resume and will make the decision as to whether or not you have sufficient experience to charter a bareboat.

-Although most people are fully aware of their own limitations, some are not.
+Several things are factored into the operations manager's decision: Although most people are fully aware of their own limitations, some are not.
 It is the operation managers job to ensure that anyone chartering a bareboat is capable of handling it safely.
 Sometimes, he is put in the unenviable position of having to advise would-be captains that they have not provided sufficient information to qualify for a bareboat charter and as such, he recommends they hire a captain for all or part of their vacation.

 It's not so much a "recommendation" as it is a requirement, if you really want that particular yacht, from that particular company.
 After all, it is the operations manager who will be left holding the bag and who will ultimately have to deal with the insurance company, should anything happen to the yacht.